 On the other hand, if you want to stick with neutral colours, you can keep things interesting by experimenting with different textures and materials to create some contrast, such as marble tiles or brass tapware.

-If you’re not really sure what colour combinations are in vogue right now and want something fresh, here are some of the most popular bathroom colour schemes in 2022:
+If you’re not really sure what colour combinations are in vogue right now and want something fresh, here are some of the most popular bathroom colour schemes right now:

 Serene blues and greens